nullDowntimeLtd/ansible-examples/openshift/README.md

         ec2-54-227-176-123.compute-1.amazonaws.com
         ec2-54-227-177-87.compute-1.amazonaws.com

-Once the inventroy is setup with hosts in your environment the Openshift stack can be deployed easily by issuing the following command.
+Once the inventory is setup with hosts in your environment the Openshift stack can be deployed easily by issuing the following command.

         ansible-playbook -i hosts site.yml